Table of Contents

 Is The Complexity A Deterrent?

 Employee stock purchase plans may seem technical or intimidating to employees.
-If employees could better understand how ESPPs work, it may raise participation and provide incentives for employees to be involved in the plan.
-We have been intrigued by ESPPs as an opportunity for employees who may be leaving money on the table.
+If employees could better understand how ESPPs work, it may raise participation and incentivize employees to be involved in the plan.
+We have been intrigued by ESPPs as an opportunity for employees to leave money on the table.
 To boost participation, companies can automatically enroll their employees into the program.
 Companies should explain how ESPPs work so employees can be comfortable with the plan.

 What Is An ESPP?